-The Action buttons trigger an event directly from the Live View page.
+The trigger buttons trigger an event directly from the Live View page.
 These buttons are configured under Setup > Live View Config > Layout.
 Click these buttons to manually start and stop events.

-Use the Snapshot button to capture a snapshot of the image currently being displayed in the window.
+Use the Snapshot button to capture a snapshot of the image currently displayed in the window.
 Right-click on the image to save it in on your computer.

-The AMC viewer toolbar (AXIS Media Control) is available in Microsoft Internet Explorer only and displays the following buttons:
+The AMC viewer toolbar (AXIS Media Control) is available only with Microsoft Internet Explorer and displays the following buttons:

-The Play/Stop buttons start and stop the live video stream.

-- The Snapshot button takes a snapshot of the currently displayed image.
-The Snapshot function and the target directory for saving snapshots can be configured from AMC (AXIS Media Control), which is available from the Windows Control Panel (Internet Explorer only). - Click the View Full Screen button and the video image will fill the entire screen - area.
-No other windows will be visible.
-Press Esc (Escape) on your keyboard to cancel full screen view.
+- The Play/Stop buttons start and stop the media stream. - The Snapshot button saves a snapshot of the video image.
+The Snapshot function and the target directory for saving snapshots can be configured from the AMC Control Applet, which can be opened from the Windows Control Panel or by right-clicking the image in Internet Explorer. - Click the View Full Screen button and the video image will fill the entire screen.
+No other window is visible.
+Press Esc (Escape) on your keyboard to cancel full screen view. - Click the Record button to start a recording.
+The button must be configured to appear on the Live View Settings page.